 The approval of a modified or light-duty assignment is optional, and the offer may be modified or ended at any time in accordance with the operational needs of the University, even if the employee's physician has not released the employee to regular duty.
 A modified or light-duty assignment may consist of any tasks, full-time or part-time, in an employee's position that the employee is qualified to perform when unable to perform regularly assigned duties.
 An employee who is working a modified or light-duty assignment will be held to the same standards of accountability for performance and conduct standards as an employee on regular duty.
 While performing a modified or light-duty assignment, the employee is responsible for adhering to restrictions imposed by the employee's treating physician and may not exceed those restrictions until released by the doctor.
-It is also the employee's responsibility to immediately inform Human Resources of any changes made to the employee's work capacity while working a modified or light-duty assignment, the employee on restrictions at the end of the modified or light-duty assignment, the employee is responsibility to restrictions at the end of the modified or light-duty assignment, the employee is responsibility to restrictions at the end of the modified or light-duty assignment, the employee is unable to return to work without restrictions at the end of the modified or light-duty assignment, the employee may be placed on the appropriate leave.
+It is also the employee's responsibility to immediately inform Human Resources of any changes made to the employee's work capacity while working a modified or light-duty assignment.
+If the employee is unable to return to work without restrictions at the end of the modified or light-duty assignment, the employee may be placed on the appropriate leave.